Trần Ngọc Châu: As civilian politician

 After the impasse over implementation of his pacification program, and friction with CIA, Châu considered alternatives.
 Traveling to Huế, he spoke with his father.
 With his wife he discussed career choices.
 The political situation in South Vietnam was changing.
 As a result of demands made during the second Buddhist crisis of early 1966, national elections were scheduled.
 During his career as an army officer, Châu had served in several major civilian posts: as governor of Kiến Hòa Province (twice), and as mayor of Da Nang the second largest city.
 Châu decided in 1966 to leave the ARVN.
 He ran successfully for office the following year.
 Châu then emerged as a well-known politician in the capital Saigon.
 Nonetheless, he later ran afoul of the political establishment, was accused of serious crimes in 1970, and then imprisoned for four years.

-Vietnam was not familiar with the conduct of fair and free democratic elections.
+South Vietnam was not familiar with the conduct of fair and free democratic elections.
 The Diệm regime (1954–63) had staged elections before in South Vietnam, but saw their utility from a traditional point of view.
 As practiced in similarly situated countries, elections were viewed as a "national holiday" event for the ruling party to muster its popular support and mobilize the population.
 In order to show its competence, the government worked to manage the election results and overawe its opponents.

 Then in the spring of 1966, the Buddhist struggle movement led by Thích Trí Quang obligated the military government to agree to democratic national elections, American style, in 1966 and 1967.
 The Buddhists had staged massive civil demonstrations (Phật giáo nổi dậy) in Huế and Da Nang, which resonated in Saigon and across the country.
 Eventually put down by the military, the Buddhists had demanded a return to civilian government through elections.
 The American embassy privately expressed fear of such a development.
 In the event, the election campaigns were more fairly contested than before in Vietnam, but were not comparable to elections held in mature democracies.

 Lack of civil order and security, due to the ongoing war, prevented voting in about half the districts.
 The procedure of casting ballots and counting them was generally controlled by officials of the Saigon government who might manipulate the results, depending.
 Candidates were screened beforehand to eliminate politicians with disapproved views.
-Forbidden to run were pro-communists, and also "neutralists" (pointedly, "neutralists" included Buddhist activists who favored prompt negotiations with the NLF to end to the war).
+Forbidden to run were pro-communists, and also "neutralists" (pointedly, "neutralists" included Buddhist activists who favored prompt negotiations with the VC to end to the war).
 A majority of Vietnamese were probably neutralists.
 Campaigning itself was placed under restrictions.
 A favorable view held that the election was an "accomplishment on the road toward building a democratic political system in wartime."
 Châu himself was optimistic about the people casting their votes.